 Choosing your lock style is a big step, but true security involves a bit more!
 Firstly, always make sure your safe is properly installed – ideally bolted securely to the floor or wall.
 Even the best lock won’t help much if the entire safe can simply be carried away.

-Also, if you find yourself drawn to a digital safe with an override key, do take a moment to consider the quality of that key lock.
+When deciding between digital vs combination safes, it’s important to weigh not just convenience but also the potential security nuances of each type.
+For instance, if you find yourself drawn to a digital safe with an override key, do take a moment to consider the quality of that key lock.
 Sometimes, these override keys might be less secure than the main digital system, so it’s important they’re not an easily exploitable weak link.

 Finally, think about routine maintenance.
 A mechanical lock might benefit from a tune-up by a skilled locksmith every few years, just to keep things running smoothly.
 With digital locks, it’s more a matter of remembering to change those batteries on time!
 And, of course, always be careful about storing your combination, code, or any spare keys securely.